 -

 06 Jan 2026Rounding Out 2025.
 Entering 2026.2025 was a challenging year not just for Human Rights at Sea, but for the wider rights' holder and fundamental rights' movement.
-Sustained breaches of international law, policy and diplomatic norms at -
+Sustained breaches of international law, policy and diplomatic norms at state-level is becoming the new 'normal' in an increasingly unstable and dangerous world.
+This -

 16 Dec 2025Western Australian Forum to Review Potential for Welfare LeviesWestern Australian Minister for Ports, Hon Stephen Dawson, has confirmed that the Ports WA forum will review the potential use of welfare levies to support seafarer welfare initiatives.
 The forumLaw Reform and Policy DevelopmentProjects and Initiatives -

 15 Dec 2025Shortfall in funding for seafarer welfare raised in UK ParliamentAn estimated 23,700 seafarers work in the UK shipping industry.
 Without them, and international seafarers, supermarket shelves would be empty within seven days.
-“As we enter the run-up to Christmas, the busiest time of the year for the shipping industry, many of us will be opening presents broughtLaw Reform and Policy DevelopmentProjects and Initiatives -
+“As we enter the run-up to ChristmasLaw Reform and Policy DevelopmentProjects and Initiatives -

-08 Dec 2025Death at Sea film publicly available on YouTube for Human Rights Day 2025Watch the award-winning short film here: (ENGLISH Subtitles) https://www.youtube.com/watch?v=A8wV4eHFnzE Watch the film (FRENCH Subtitles) https://youtu.be/yzfTISvve8s Watch the trailer: https://youtu
+08 Dec 2025Death at Sea film publicly available on YouTube for Human Rights Day 2025Watch the award-winning short film here: (ENGLISH Subtitles) https://www.youtube.com/watch?v=A8wV4eHFnzE Watch the film (FRENCH Subtitles) https://youtu.be/yzfTISvve8s Watch the trailer: https://youtu.be/3zN_id2i_u0 In March 2020, Tekarara Kabangaki would receive news that would change the course of

 -